Last Updated on February 8, 2023 by Matt

 You can find Green Slime on Amazon here, the 32-ounce bottle is much better value than the 8-ounce one.

-Here’s a great video of repairing a flat tire with Green Slime.
+Here’s a great video of a tire repair with Green Slime.

 How to prevent flat tires?